 - Have a keyword in your title tag.
 Also, try and keep the keyword at the beginning of your title but don’t always force it.
 Follow this keyword research guide to find easy-to-rank keywords.

-- Use SEO friendly URLs that are short and easy to remember and which has the keyword in it.
+- Use SEO-friendly URLs that are short and easy to remember and which have the keyword in them.

 - Maintain a hierarchy of headings [H1 & H2] in your content.